|

 Do I need a letter of wishes?

-It’s entirely up to you whether you leave a letter of wishes.
-Some people like to take advantage of the opportunity to offer advice or words of encouragement, to highlight potential areas of dispute, or to explain their reason for the decisions they have made.
-But it can also provide an opportunity to reveal sensitive information that you do not wish to become public knowledge.
-So although it’s advisable to store your letter of wishes with your Will, it never becomes a public document, unlike your final Will.
+It is entirely up to you whether you leave a letter of wishes.
+Some people like to take advantage of the opportunity to offer advice or words of encouragement, highlight potential areas of dispute, or explain the reasons for their decisions.
+However, it can also allow you to reveal sensitive information you do not wish to become public knowledge.
+So, although it is advisable to store your letter of wishes with your Will, it never becomes a public document, unlike your final Will.

 When should I write a letter of wishes?

-You can write a letter of wishes at any time.
-Many people prefer to do it when they make or update their Will, while matters are still fresh in their mind.
+You can write one at any time.
+Many people prefer to do it when they make or update their Will while matters are still fresh in their minds.
 However, just like a Will, you should periodically review your letter of wishes as your personal and family circumstances change.